udex/dockvpn/README.md

 ## How does it work?

-When the `jpetazzo/openvpn` image is started, it generates:
+When the `udex/dockvpn` image is started, it generates:

 - Diffie-Hellman parameters,
 - a private key,
 - a self-certificate matching the private key,
-- two OpenVPN server configurations (for UDP and TCP),
+- two OpenVPN server configurations (UDP only),
 - an OpenVPN client profile.

-Then, it starts two OpenVPN server processes (one on 1194/udp, another on 443/tcp).
+Then, it starts two OpenVPN server processes  on 1194/udp.

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
 It means that you can start another